Cysticercosis is an infection by a parasite called Taenia solium (T. solium), a pork tapeworm that creates cysts in different areas in the body.

 Sometimes surgery may be needed to remove the infected area.

-The outlook is generally good, unless the lesion has caused blindness, heart failure, or brain damage.
+The outlook good, unless the lesion has caused blindness, heart failure, or brain damage.
 These are rare complications.

 If you have any symptoms of cysticercosis, contact your health care provider.